Block Paving Driveways Garden Landscaping Contractor Patio Designs and Conservatories

 The other way is to have 2 thirds compacted sand and a third loose sand which you screed to the desired height, this is easier to screed as the sand is loose and not compacted but can result in soft spots which the paving will compact into resulting in possible low areas which could hold water

-We always use the fully compacted method as the tolerance on block paving manufactured these days by Marshalls and Plaspave is 1 -2 mm per block so there is not the same requirement to bed down the difference of the depth of the blocks as the vibrating plate will compact 2mm quite easily
+We always use the fully compacted method as the tolerance on block paving manufactured by Marshalls Bradstone and Plaspave is 1 -2 mm per block so there is not the same requirement to bed down the difference of the depth of the blocks as the vibrating plate will compact 2mm quite easily

 Stage 9: The finished height

-checking the finished height of the block pave driveway To get the finished height of your block paving we use a block as a guide and push it back and forwards and down into the sand until it is 5mm higher than the finished height to allow for the final compacting once all the block paving is in place
+To get the finished height of your block paving we use a block as a guide and push it back and forwards and down into the sand until it is 5mm higher than the finished height to allow for the final compacting once all the block paving is in place

 The finished level of block paving should be 150mm below the house D.P.C.
 Level